~ an essay

 The Power of Story

 A good story takes an idea, and its principal character, to its fruition.
 Stories augment our experience like nothing else.
 They allow us to securely live thousands of other lives over the course of our own singular existence.
 In seeing through the mind of another person, perhaps a world and a lifetime away, we amplify our faculties for reason & empathy.
 This experience widens our mental perspective, allowing us to peer rather clearly through social and cultural barriers.
 It works to inspire us to new peaks of compassion we did not know we were capable of.
 The truth is simply that stories have the power to change us.
 Storytelling and the participation of fiction is foundational in that it breeds the components most fundamental to the human condition: self-reflection, aspirational thinking, conscious creativity.
+Learning.

 ~How is the conscious observer considered wise?